atk4/filestore/README.md

 - file_token - generated randomly, used on a form to pass back to submission handler
 - location - (used to identify file in Flysystem.
 Generated randomly)
-- url - (if file is stored with a public URL accessible, stores it here)
 - storage - (short info on the storage used)
 - source_file_id (specify ID of the original file.
 Used for thumbnails or other generated files)
 - status (defines where is file currently)